daPhipz/translation-utils/README.md

 ### proofread.sh

-In order to proofread an existing translation, do as follows
+In order to proofread an existing translation, do as follows:

 1. Download the `po` file that introduced the changes you want to proofread, and the one before it.
 Use the links with "**merged**" in the filename, this ensures that any changes in the souce code are incorporated.